 Qurbani Notes

-Qurbani is wajib (Hanafi school) / sunnah mu'akkadah (other schools) on every adult Muslim past puberty (balegh) who has nisab amount of wealth on any one of the three days of Eid al-Adha.
+Qurbani is wajib in the Hanafi school and sunnah mu'akkadah in the other three schools, on every adult Muslim past puberty (balegh) who has nisab amount of wealth on any one of the three days of Eid al-Adha.

 It is not due on children below the age of puberty (na-balegh), but it is permissible if one is capable and desires to offer it.

-Each animal must be healthy, free from any obvious deformities or defects, with no missing limbs, no broken horns, and not blind in the eye.
+General requirements.
+Each animal must be healthy, free from any obvious deformities or defects — no missing limbs, no broken horns, not blind in the eye.

 It is not permissible to perform Qurbani for other living persons, who are not your dependents, without their consent.